PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ### Broadcast Hit

 We now we go back to our *GameController.cs* class and create the *BroadcastHit()* method.
-This method takes three strings representing the name of the tank that got hit, the peerId of the shell and the shell’s UID.
+This method takes three strings representing the name of the tank that got hit, the peerId of the shell, and the shell’s UID.
 This method will have several steps:
 1. We find the tank that is the owner of the shell that hit us and we update its score.
 2. Create a packet with our tank’s name, the shell owner’s Id and the shell name and send it to all players.